Reeywhaar/corser/README.md

 ### TODO

-* Right now extension was tested only in firefox.
+* Right now extension was tested only in Firefox.
 Chrome and Opera in plans.

 ### Developing